 Find out what level of support is available.
 You will, without doubt, have some questions that need answering and problems to overcome at some point, so ask what help is provided.

-Is there a mobile version on offer?
+Is there a fully functioning mobile version?

 Most online accounting options also offer a mobile version, allowing you to access your accounts through your smartphone.
 However, in some cases, mobile versions have very limited functionality so it’s worth deciding before purchasing whether this will really be important for you.